lykanranger/mini-links/README.md

 🚀 Features

-- Redirect Links: Each button redirects to the respective social media handle 🧭.
+- Redirect Links: Each button redirects to the respective social media handle.

-- Responsive Design: Works smoothly on all devices — desktop, tablet, and mobile 💻.
+- Responsive Design: Works smoothly on all devices — desktop, tablet, and mobile.

--  Custom Styling: Clean UI with hover effects and personalized colors 🎨.
+-  Custom Styling: Clean UI with hover effects and personalized colors.

-- Lightweight: Built with pure HTML, CSS, and JS ⚡.
+- Lightweight: Built with pure HTML, CSS, and JS.

-- Centralized Access: Acts as a single hub for all online profiles 🔗.
+- Centralized Access: Acts as a single hub for all online profiles.

 🛠️ Technologies Used